-It represents the widgets page, in this section the widgets linked to the configured tags will appear.
-You can choose from the various grids available, the widgets will be automatically positioned within the grid.
+Represents the widget page, in this section it is possible to visualize the widgets related to the configured tags.
+It is possible to choose among the various available grids, the widgets will be automatically positioned within the grid.

 Each widget graphically represents the value of one or more TAGs.